tysik/wtf/README.md

-# Weird TransFormations
+# Weird Trans Formations

-Simple implementation of 3D transformations in C (for didactic purposes).
+Simple implementation of 3D transformations in C.

 In order to build type: